 Littlies will love prawning in the lake along Spencer Park.
 Check the moon and tides to ensure you get the best chance of catching these tasty morsels.
 Prawning experts tell us that any month with a 'R' in it is a good one to catch prawns so that means the winter months are out.
 Who knew?!

-Head to Tackle World or the Compleat Angler in Merimbula town for gear and advice, and in the summer Merimbula Big Game & Lake Fishing Club is open every Friday night from 6pm for drinks and nibbles from their jetty at Spencer Park.
+Merimbula Big Game & Lake Fishing Club is open every Friday night from 6.30pm for drinks at their own licensed premises at Spencer Park.

 Eden has just had a shout out as one of Australia’s top 5 boating holiday spots by one of our most prestigious boating magazines.
 And no wonder.
 Eden is a well-known fishing port, with direct ocean access and shelter from prevailing winds – perfect for all kinds of fishing.
 With a massive boat ramp, floating jetty and breakwall at Quarantine Bay, you can be out to sea and amongst all the reef action in no time at all.
 Or try fishing one of the many lakes or river systems – Wonboyn, Curalo, Broadwater and Yowaka just to name a few.